 - The interface is an easy-to-use.

-- It has command line interface
+- It has a command-line interface

 - The batch mode interface is available with database connectivity